-- names, addresses, telephone numbers, e-mail addresses and other contact details; - car details (about those who use our car parking facilities); - bank details and other financial information, e.g. about parents who pay fees to the school; - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - personnel files, including in connection with academics, employment or safeguarding; - where appropriate, information about individuals' health and welfare, and contact details for their next of kin; - references given or received by the school about pupils, and relevant information provided by previous educational establishments and/or other professionals or organisations working with pupils; - correspondence with and concerning staff, pupils and parents past and present; and - images of pupils (and occasionally other individuals) engaging in school activities (in accordance with the school's Taking, Storing and Using Images of Children Policy and Safeguarding Policy);
+- names, addresses, telephone numbers, e-mail addresses and other contact details; - car details (about those who use our car parking facilities); - bank details and other financial information, e.g. about parents (or others) who pay fees to the school, and any anti-money laundering information we are required to collect by law; - past, present and prospective pupils' academic, disciplinary, admissions and attendance records (including information about any special needs), and examination scripts and marks; - personnel files, including in connection with academics, employment or safeguarding; - nationality and other immigration status information (e.g. right to work/study), including copies of passport information. - where appropriate, information about individuals' health and welfare, and contact details for their next of kin;

+- references given or received by the school about pupils, and relevant information provided by previous educational establishments and/or other professionals or organisations working with pupils; - correspondence with and concerning staff, pupils and parents past and present; and - images of pupils (and occasionally other individuals) engaging in school activities, and images captured by the school's CCTV system (in accordance with the school's Taking, Storing and Using Images of Children Policy and Safeguarding Policy);